ContentMine/visualizations/README.md

 ## Installation and Requirements

-The easiest entry is by using [Anaconda](https://www.continuum.io/downloads) with Python 3, and creating a new virtualenvironment.
+The easiest entry is by using [Anaconda](https://www.continuum.io/downloads) with Python 3, opening the Anaconda Prompt and creating a new virtual environment.

 ```
 conda create -n contentmine3 python=3.4 anaconda